Ctrl-SimonLi/ProgrammingPortfolio/index.md

-# Welcome to my Page!
+# Programming Portfolio I
-This is a list of programs that I have made.
+Here are a list of programs I have made while taking the Programming I course.
+## About Me
+Simon Li

+Contact me at li77.simon@gmail.com

 ## School Projects

 ### Proccessing